 Ksamil is our official local hangout and offers the best beaches in Albania.
 We learned about this part of Albania from our two Macedonian friends who vacation here.
 Last summer, while in Ohrid together, they highly recommended it to us.
 We’ve had it on our Balkan radar ever since.

-Every day, we make the short drive to the Ksamil beaches.
+Every day, we make a short drive to the Ksamil beaches.
 If you ever consider traveling to this region, Ksamil is where you’ll find postcard-perfect scenes of Mediterranean paradise.
-Also, the Ksamil beaches are the most beautiful beaches in Saranda and the most visited during the summer.
+Also, the Ksamil beaches are the most beautiful in Saranda (or Sarandë) and the most visited during the summer.

 The Twin Islands